phelma/generator-webpack-starter/README.md

  * Yeoman is a person with feelings and opinions, but is very easy to work with.
  * Yeoman can be too opinionated at times but is easily convinced not to be.
  * Feel free to [learn more about Yeoman](http://yeoman.io/).
+ * Thanks to yeoman team for the generator-generator!

 ## License

 MIT © [Phil Helm](phelm.co.uk)
-thanks to yeoman team for the generator-generator!

 [npm-image]: https://badge.fury.io/js/generator-webpack-starter.svg